Dielee/localToDo-card/README.md

 - _Click on Text_ marks selected task as completed..
 - _Trash bin_ deletes selected task.
 - _Pencil_ Edit selected task
+- _Pin_ Pins the item on top of the card.
 - _Input_ adds new item to the list after pressing button `Save`.